 All fines and financial penalties collected by or on behalf of the Commission, pursuant to 935 CMR 501.360, shall be made payable to the Commission and deposited into the Marijuana Regulation Fund.

-The failure to cooperate with provisions of 935 CMR 501.360 may result in administrative or disciplinary action against the Licensees or Registrants.
+The failure to cooperate with provisions of 935 CMR 501.360: Fines may result in administrative or disciplinary action against the Licensees or Registrants.

 501.370: Orders to Show Cause